 Both are great combined with raw or cooked seasonal veggies.
 This is what to eat in Italy if you are a fish lover.

 This is an ancient pear-shaped cheese produced in the Isernia province.
 Made with cow milk, it can be more or less aged.
 Its aging happens in natural caves and its initial delicate taste becomes more salty and strong with the age.

 Locals eat it grilled with bread.
 You can buy it in the local food stores to take home or have it in a sandwich.

 The Molise region has a wide choice of cold cuts and cured meat.
 Each area has its own, but you can find the most popular to buy or in the local restaurants pretty much everywhere.

-Typical Italian dish from Molise, it’s made of pieces of pork slowly boiled and then seasoned with garlic, celery, lemon, olive oil and black pepper.
+A typical Italian dish from Molise, it’s made of pieces of pork slowly boiled and then seasoned with garlic, celery, lemon, olive oil, and black pepper.

 Basilicata – Famous Italian dishes from Matera, Potenza and the rest of Basilicata region

 Cutturiddu di pecora